 The volume of loans we originate has grown rapidly over the past few years.
-From our inception in August 2013 through December 31, 2021, we cumulatively originated RMB659 billion (US\$103 billion) in loans.
-In 2019, 2020 and 2021, we originated RMB126 billion, RMB177 billion and RMB214 billion (US\$33.6 billion) in loans, respectively, for approximately 9.9 million, 12.9 million and 14.2 million active users.
-We strategically focus on serving new generation consumers in China between the ages of 23 and 40, including Millennials, Generation Z and New City Youth, and seek to capture their long-term growth potential.
+From our inception in August 2013 through December 31, 2023, we cumulatively originated RMB1,113 billion (US\$157 billion) in loans.
+In 2021, 2022 and 2023, we originated RMB214 billion, RMB205 billion and RMB250 billion (US\$35.1 billion) in loans, respectively, for approximately 14.2 million, 9.7 million and 8.5 million active users.
+We strategically focus on serving young generation consumers in China between the ages of 23 and 40 and seek to capture their long-term growth potential.
 To maintain the high growth momentum of our platform, we must continuously increase loan originations by retaining current users and attracting more users.
 If there is insufficient demand for our loan products, investors and institutional funding partners may not be able to deploy their funds in a timely or efficient manner, and may seek alternative investment opportunities.
 If there are insufficient commitments from institutional funding partners, users may not be able to obtain capital through our platform and may turn to other sources for their borrowing needs.
 If we are unable to attract qualified users and sufficient commitments from institutional funding partners, we might not be able to increase our loan originations and operating revenue as we expect, and our business and results of operations may be adversely affected.

 In addition, the success of our business depends on our ability to continue to serve our users' growing credit needs as their consumption requirements change and their ability to repay loans increases with their increasing income.
 Moreover, we depend on repeat borrowing to cultivate user loyalty, accumulate user data and credit history, grow with our users and offer them better products and services.
-Around 80% of all active users on our platform were repeat users who had made at least one transaction on our platform before in the same year or in the previous year.
+Around 89% of all active users on our platform were repeat users who had made at least one transaction on our platform before in the same year or in the previous year.
 If we fail to retain our existing users by offering products and services that cater to their evolving consumption needs, or if we fail to maintain or increase repeat borrowing on our platform, we may not be able to capture their long-term growth potential, and our business and results of operations may be adversely affected.
-In addition, through our Le Hua Card, we attract customers by connecting their preferred payment tools directly to their credit line with us, allowing them to draw down directly from their credit line when they make each individual purchase.
+In addition, through our Lehua Card, we attract customers by connecting their preferred payment tools directly to their credit line with us, allowing them to draw down directly from their credit line when they make each individual purchase.
 If our connection with these payment tools is founded to be not fully compliant with relevant PRC laws and regulations on consumer finance protection, or if our other efforts in retaining existing users and attracting new users are challenged by other relevant existing or future laws and regulations or more strict enforcement, our ability to retain and attract users at efficient cost level may be materially and adversely affected.